SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

   #define HTTP_V_1_1       BIT(6)         // Set HTTP_V_1_1 to use HTTP version 1.1
   ```

 - In the application, the **AWS_ENABLE** macro is enabled by default.
-Depending on the requirements, the user can enable downloading firmware from Azure Blob storage (Enable Macro **AZURE_ENABLE**).
+Depending on the requirements, you can enable downloading firmware from Azure Blob storage (Enable Macro **AZURE_ENABLE**).
-- Else if both **AWS_ENABLE** and **AZURE_ENABLE** macros are disabled, HTTP/HTTPS Apache server can be used to download the firmware.<br>
+- Else, if both **AWS_ENABLE** and **AZURE_ENABLE** macros are disabled, HTTP/HTTPS Apache server can be used to download the firmware.<br>
 - In the application, the following parameters should be configured:
-  - HTTP_PORT refers to HTTP Server port number
+  - HTTP_PORT refers to HTTP Server port number.
-  - HTTP_SERVER_IP_ADDRESS refers to HTTP Server IP address
+  - HTTP_SERVER_IP_ADDRESS refers to HTTP Server IP address.
-  - HTTP_URL refers to HTTP resource name
+  - HTTP_URL refers to HTTP resource name.
-  - HTTP_HOSTNAME refers to HTTP server hostname
+  - HTTP_HOSTNAME refers to HTTP server hostname.
   - HTTP_EXTENDED_HEADER refers to HTTP extended header.
-If NULL default extented header is filled
+If NULL, default extented header is filled
-  - USERNAME refers to the username to be used to access the HTTP resource
+  - USERNAME refers to the username to be used to access the HTTP resource.
-  - PASSWORD refers to the password to be used to access the HTTP resource
+  - PASSWORD refers to the password to be used to access the HTTP resource.
   <br>

 - For **Apache HTTP Server**:

-  - Provide the PC IP where Apache server is running in HTTP_SERVER_IP_ADDRESS
+  - Provide the PC IP where Apache server is running in HTTP_SERVER_IP_ADDRESS.
-  - Provide the firmware package name uploaded in Apache server in HTTP_URL
+  - Provide the firmware package name uploaded in Apache server in HTTP_URL.

     ```c
     //Sample configurations
     #define FLAGS                   0
     #define HTTP_PORT               80
     #define HTTP_SERVER_IP_ADDRESS  "192.168.xxx.xxx"
-    #define HTTP_URL                "Firmware/firmware.rps" //firmware file name to download
+    #define HTTP_URL                "Firmware/firmware.rps" //Firmware file name to download
     #define HTTP_HOSTNAME           "192.168.xxx.xxx"
     #define USERNAME                "admin"
     #define PASSWORD                "admin"
     ```
-    > **Note:** Refer to [Configuring and Uploading Firmware on Apache HTTP](#configuring-and-uploading-firmware-on-apache-http) section on how to set up Apache Server.
+    > **Note:** Refer to the [Configuring and Uploading Firmware on Apache HTTP](#configuring-and-uploading-firmware-on-apache-http) section for information on how to set up an Apache Server.

 - For **Apache HTTPS Server**:
    - Include Root certificate pem file for SSL connection.